How to Become a Correctional Officer: Education and Career Roadmap

 All corrections agencies require prospective correctional officers to complete an academy training program.
 These programs are offered at the local, state and federal levels as well as by private companies.
 Trainees learn about the policies and operations of their institutions, security/custody policies and corrections regulations.
 Individuals must be U.S. citizens with no felony convictions to qualify for employment, and many corrections agencies require candidates to be 18-21 years old and under a certain age, such as 37 for federal positions.
 Employment also typically entails passing drug screenings and physical exams.

-- Consider undergraduate school.
+- Consider an undergraduate degree.
 Although the minimum education for becoming a correctional officer is usually a high school diploma, the Federal Bureau of Prisons requires correctional officers in federal detention centers to hold bachelor's degrees or have at least three years of relevant full-time experience, such as in supervising, teaching or counseling.
 Some non-federal agencies also require correctional officers to have at least some undergraduate credits.
 No specific major is required, but correctional officers may benefit from coursework in criminal justice, criminology or social science.

 - Create a physical training regimen.
 Correctional officers are expected to be capable of handling and subduing prisoners when necessary.
 As such, physical strength is essential, and physical capability exams are often a part of the application process.
 A prospective officer can prepare for these exams and develop physical strength and discipline by creating and following an exercise plan.